 Welcome to the BACKPACK!
 My name is James Kail and I’m an alcaho….
 I mean, I’m a Fighting Fantasy fan.
-I am an active member of a friendly facebook group called Fighting Fantasy (and other gamebooks).
+I am an active member of a friendly facebook group called Fighting Fantasy (and other gamebooks) among others.

-The BACKPACK is here to provide you with a few resources I’ve worked on myself to help you with your FF collecting and gaming.
-So far these include a collection checklist that includes the numbering for each main uk series, a cheatsheet arrangement of authors/illustrators work to assist the festival goer, some hand-drawn gamebook maps just for fun and other items.
+The BACKPACK is here to provide YOU with a few resources I’ve worked on myself to help you with your FF collecting and gaming.
+So far these include a collection checklist, a cheatsheet of authors/illustrators work, some hand-drawn gamebook maps just for fun and other items.

 There are lots of great resources out there and what I’ve produced could be made by anyone, but as I spent the time obsessing over certain aspects, it makes sense to share for others to benefit from.
 This page is hosted by Jason Archer who is dedicated to supporting the gamebook community via web hosting and resource collation through FightingFantasy.net and Gamebooks.org.uk